Follow these 7 steps for more flexibility at work.

-I’ve worked with many women as they transition from traditional jobs to more flexible ones, and have found seven steps to help mothers successfully negotiate greater flexibility in their careers.
-Here’s how you can, too—
+I’ve worked with many women as they transition from traditional jobs to more flexible ones + I’ve found 7 steps to help mothers successfully negotiate greater flexibility in their careers.

 1. Just ask!

-I am often approached by professional working mothers in high-powered careers asking me to help them find an alternative to the lack of flexibility in their work week to balance with familial support.
-The first question I ask this women is, before you jump ship, have you asked your superior about other options?
+Working mothers in high-powered careers often ask me how to deal with the lack of flexibility in their workweeks.
+The first question I ask these women is: Have you asked your boss about other options?

-The answer often is no and I urge them to use their voice and influence at work to inquire about opportunities for varied work hours and occasional work-at-home time.
-With the powerful technology we all now possess, from our smartphones, to Skype to Dropbox we are capable of giving our full effort and attention to our work even if we aren’t in the office.
+Often the answer is no, and I urge them to use their voice and influence at work to ask about opportunities for varied work hours and occasional work-at-home time.
+With the powerful technology we all now possess, from our smartphones to Skype, Slack and Dropbox, we’re capable of giving our full effort and attention to work even if we aren’t in the office.

-You will be able to do work from home, in a more relaxed and fulfilling manner.
-Better that you complete that report once you have your kids with you, than to stress about where they are during those last two hours of the work day.
-Yes, there is a chance you’ll miss a late afternoon meeting, but you can phone in, or get notes on that meeting later.
-Show your boss that the pros of taking time to meet all of your obligations will increase your overall productivity.
+You’ll be able to work from home in a more relaxed and fulfilling manner.
+Better that you complete that report once you have your kids with you than to stress about where they are during those last two hours of the workday.
+Yes, there is a chance you’ll miss a late-afternoon meeting, but you can phone in or get notes on it later.
+Show your boss that the pros of taking time to meet all your obligations will increase your overall productivity.

 There are plenty of examples of companies giving their employees greater flexibility and reaping the rewards.
 Have some of these articles printed out and ready to hand off to your boss.
 It shows you’ve done your research and you’re not just asking on a whim.

 If this is something new for your company, suggest a trial run.
-Try for at least a month, so that everyone can get into the swing of things.
-You’ll be able to demonstrate in real time the benefits of flexibility, and hey! maybe some other working moms will want to hop on board as well.
+Ask for a trial run of at least a month so that everyone can get into the swing of things.
+You’ll be able to demonstrate in real time the benefits of flexibility, and hey!
+Maybe some other working moms will want to hop on board as well.
 You’re a pioneer!

 Workplace flexibility is one of the best solutions to the mother/professional dichotomy.
-It doesn’t have to be a one-or-the-other choice.
-The wisest people are those who do not see the world as black and white, but can celebrate life’s spectrum of choice and possibility.
-So remember, one of the best ways to get what you want in your career, and in your life, is to ask.
+It doesn’t have to be one or the other.
+The wisest people are those who do not see the world as black-and-white, but can celebrate life’s spectrum of choice and shades of gray.
+So remember: Oe of the best ways to get what you want in your career and in your life is to ask.